-The European School of Oncology offers oncology e-learning via e-ESO, a platform dedicated to providing distance learning materials in the form of:
+The European School of Oncology offers oncology e-learning courses and sessions via e-ESO (www.e-ESO.net), a platform dedicated to providing distance learning material in the form of:

 - E-sessions (live and recorded);

-Recorded sessions (past live sessions that have been recorded and can be viewed online;
+On demand materials (past live sessions that have been recorded and can be viewed online);

 Downloadable PDF presentations from past ESO events;

-Future sessions (scheduled sessions that will be presented live on the indicated date - participants can interact with the speakers during the sessions).
+Future live sessions (scheduled sessions that will be presented live online at an indicated date and time - participants can interact with the speakers during the sessions).

 e-ESO sessions are categorized both by topic and by type:

-- e-ESO Oncoreview sessions (balance and comprehensive overview on a specific topic)
+- Oncoreview Sessions - balanced and comprehensive overview of a specific topic

-- e-ESO Clinical Case sessions (discussion of a clinical case)
+- Clinical Case Sessions - discussions of clinical cases

-We are grateful to our team of Discussants for their valuable contribution to the e-ESO programme:
+We are grateful to our precious collaborators for their valuable contribution to the e-ESO programme:

-Department Coordinator: Marco Siano, Cantonal Hospital, St. Gallen, Switzerland
+Department Coordinator: Marco Siano, Riviera-Chablais Hospital, Vaud-Valais, Rennaz, Switzerland

 Iskra Daskalova, European Medical Centre, Moscow, Russia